Skip to Content

 The thesis director should be a student’s first stop for help identifying a second reader.
 That said, the suggestions for finding a thesis director also apply to finding a second reader.
 Students struggling to identify a second reader should make an appointment with a member of the SCHC thesis team as soon as possible.

 As noted elsewhere, we anticipate that students will narrow or occasionally expand their thesis topic; however, significant changes (e.g., switching from a research study to a creative project or choosing an entirely new topic) may require the development of a new proposal.
-Changes in thesis topic after initial approval by SCHC can only be made with the support of the student's thesis director and the SCHC thesis director.
+Changes in thesis topic after initial approval by SCHC can only be made with the support of the student's thesis director and the approval of the SCHC thesis director.
 Topic changes must be requested before the end of the second week of classes during the final semester of thesis preparation.

 Likewise, students occasionally need to change thesis directors.
 This should happen only in extraordinary circumstances and MUST be cleared with the SCHC thesis director first.
 The student must submit a new thesis director contract upon approval.